glorphindale/sokoban/README.md

 j/k/pageup/pagedown to select level

 h/j/k/l to move

-r to restart
-q to return to the level selection u to undo moves escape to exit
+r to restart, q to return to the level selection, u to undo moves, escape to exit

 ## Resources